 -

 Marinate the meat: Add the pieces of meat to the bowl with the marinade.
-Mix well so that each piece is coated in the marinade.
+Mix well so that each piece is coated in marinade.
 Cover and marinate in the refrigerator for at least 1 hour, or ideally overnight for a more intense flavor.

 -